AcroMedia/ansible-role-virtual-host/README.md

 -  Once a site is launched, the final destination name for the site.

 - Not optional, and must be unique from the other nginx virtual host names on the server.

+- When using LetsEncrypt, the nginx_canonical_name will be appended to the SSL certificate (that was registered using the nginx_primal_name) after you set deploy_env to 'production'.

 #### nginx_aliases